Canal Routes to Med

 The Rhone River Parking Places lists all the know overnight stopping places which are few and far between.
 Eloise Diary is the daily log of my trip last year from the UK to the Med then back up the Canal du Midi to my home in La Rochelle

 If you have little up to date knowledge of the canals and rivers between northern Europe and the Mediterranean, I have published a book which should give you all the information you need in order to get the correct French recognised qualifications and licences to take the boat into the inland waterways of France.
-It also lists the main routes with details of distance, timing and the appropriate inland waterway chart books - Navicarte that you will require.
+It also lists the main routes with details of distance, timing and the appropriate inland waterway chart books - Fluviacarte book charts of the canals that you will require.

-It is just possible, but only just, to do the voyage with just my book and Navicarte 21, but to be comfortable and to really enjoy the experience you are going to need the NAVICARTE for your intended route.
+It is just possible, but only just, to do the voyage with my book and Fluviacarte #21,

 Routes Between the English Channel and the Mediterranean